 2. So what kind of doctor are you going to be?

-The difference between a DBA and an MD may be very clear to you, but it may not be for your 11-year-old niece or your well-meaning neighbor.
-When asked if they’re planning to go into pediatrics, surgery, and other medical specialties, DBA students are often met with blank stares in responding, “I’m not going to be that kind of doctor.”
+The difference between a DBA and an MD may be very clear to you, but it may not be for your 11-year-old niece or your well-meaning neighbour.
+When asked if they’re planning to go into paediatrics, surgery, and other medical specialities, DBA students are often met with blank stares in responding, “I’m not going to be that kind of doctor.”